 Make Sharing Easy for Customers

-Not only does this help ensure that customers follow through, but encouraging customers to share directly after an interaction means the experience is fresh in their mind, which can make for a better review.
+Not only does this help ensure that customers follow through, but encouraging customers to share directly after an interaction means the experience is fresh in their minds, which can make for better reviews.

 Some brands take brand loyalty to the next level and inspire customers to become advocates or join referral programs.
 These programs often include a reward component: The more referrals each advocate makes, the more they are rewarded.